camillasancricca/csaware-dashboard/README.md

 2. **Logs**
    - Displays logs collected from specific organizations, providing an overview of key activities and anomalies.

-3. **Posts**
-   - Showcases posts about prominent cybersecurity threats, offering insights into trending topics and related discussions.

 ---

 ## Technology Stack